leonstel/leonstel.github.io/blogs/gmap3.md

     //..
 });

-// you could listen and wait for unlimited props
+// You could listen and wait for unlimited props
-// list to prop1 and wait for ...
+// Listens for prop1 and waits for ...
-changedButWaitFor('prop1', 'prop2', 'prop3', 'prop4', 'etc, 'mapInit')
+changedButWaitFor('prop1', 'prop2', 'prop3', 'etc, 'mapInit')

 ```

-###firstTimeTrue
+### First Time True

-Change only if a state change to something the first time
+Fires only the first time the passed through value becomes true

+`mergeMap` sort of like `switchMap` but this one does merges/adds a new observable instead of replacing it.

+`iif` filter operator that filters a stream through a condition

+`first` gets the first passed observable that reaches it followed by ending / completing the stream.

 ```
 // src/app/utils.ts